 Whitewater Rafting Adventures

 Looking for thrills?
 Take on the Class I, II and III rapids on the Lehigh River!
 Whether you're brand new to whitewater rafting or an old pro, local businesses offer gear rentals, experienced guides and trips to suit every comfort level.
-It's a great adventure for families: take a look at what whitewater rafting on the Lehigh River is like in the video below.
+It's a great adventure for families and friends.
+Learn more about what to expect in our white water rafting guide!

 Book an excursion with Adventure Center at Whitewater Challengers, Jim Thorpe River Adventures, Pocono Whitewater Adventures or Whitewater Rafting Adventures for a day full of fun.
-Plan to visit on a dam release day for even more adrenaline!
+Plan to visit on a dam release day for an extra boost and even more adrenaline!

 Adventure Center at Whitewater Challengers